nasa-jpl/rosa/README.md

 # Adapting ROSA for Your Robot

 ROSA is designed to be easily adaptable to different robots and environments.
-To adapt ROSA for your robot, you will can either (1) create a new class that inherits from the `ROSA` class, or (2) create a new instance of the `ROSA` class and pass in the necessary parameters.
+To adapt ROSA for your robot, you can either (1) create a new class that inherits from the `ROSA` class, or (2) create a new instance of the `ROSA` class and pass in the necessary parameters.
 The first option is recommended if you need to make significant changes to the agent's behavior, while the second option is recommended if you want to use the agent with minimal changes.